-At Rockingham we understand that every child is different and that not all children will excel in the same areas.
+At Rockingham, we understand that every child is different and that not all children will excel in the same areas.
 We therefore encourage all academic and social achievements, however big or small.
 This is done through our weekly Celebration Assembly, where children are awarded Work of the Week for their academic achievements, and Always Bands for achievement in other areas.

 Becoming part of the David Ross Education Trust gave us the perfect opportunity to develop and change our Curriculum.
 We feel that this change will raise standards, drive ambition and develop well rounded individuals and citizens of the future.
 We believe that the enrichment opportunities offered by the Trust will complement and enhance our newly developed Curriculum in order to make the overall learning journey at Rockingham an exciting, relevant and inspiring educational experience for every child.

 At Rockingham we recognise that while online technology is fantastic for learning and for fun, it’s really important to stay safe, so we are committed to helping children manage e-safety.
 We help children to ‘be SMART’.

 S: stay Safe – don’t give out your personal information to people, places or websites you don’t know and trust.